Perfect for long lunches overlooking Avoca Beach

+In need an escape from Newcastle or just want to explore more of what our beautiful country has to offer?
 Or just an absolute foodie that is always up for a new taste experience.
-Well, haven’t we found the perfect place for you!
+Well, we've found the perfect place for you!

-Just one and a half hours from the centre of Newcastle, Avoca is host to one of the best beaches in the region, seriously friendly locals, an array of shops, cafes and an extra bonus…the brand spanking new venue, Avoca Surf House.
+Just one and a half hours from Newcastle CBD, Avoca is host to one of the best beaches in the region, seriously friendly locals, an array of shops, cafes and an extra bonus…the brand spanking new venue, Avoca Surf House.

 Think long lunches overlooking Avoca Beach with a cocktail in hand, enjoying some of the freshest seafood and extraordinary menus the area has to offer.

-Tell me a bit about the fit-out and getting ready to open up.
+Tell me a bit about the fit-out and the opening?

 Upon walking into the premises, it was clear the view was breathtaking, not many – if any – venues on the Coast enjoy such a vantage point so everything worked back from that.
 The palette was simple and [we] drew on the colours of the Avoca sunset – light blue, peach, sand, and white… my vision was for the space to be fresh, inviting, simple.
 That ethos carries through to everything we do.